-'Tis not meet that thy Body lie in the lowly tomb, or that a sepulchral stone should keep imprisoned their than the reson of the world.
+'Tis not meet that thy Body lie in the lowly tomb, or that a sepulchral stone should keep imprisoned the ransom of the world.

 Throw off thy shrouds, I pray thee!
 Leave thy windingsheet in the tomb.
 Thou art our all; and all else, without thee, is nothing.